 An introduction to media development and artful design for the world wide web and electronic publishing highlighting the creative, aesthetic, historical, and theoretical aspects of informational systems.
 No HTML or scripting required.
-Students will have the opportunity to develop graphics, web pages, and web sites through a series of hand-on projects, lectures, and critiques.
+Students will have the opportunity to develop graphics, web pages, and web sites utilizing Adobe Creative Suite, After Effects, and Dreamweaver, lectures, and critiques.
 (Formerly FA368)